Community Parks and Recreation Grants

 Small Community Development Funding

-Municipal applicants from communities with populations of less than 5,000 are eligible to receive funding under the Small Community Development Program.
+Commonwealth municipalities with a population of 5,000 or less are eligible to receive grant funds with a reduced match requirement under the Small Community Program.

 Park Rehabilitation and Development Grant Project Webinar Series